 AndroidElement loginScreenTextView;

-• In below screenshot we get the locator for Login Screen Textview.
+In the below screenshot we get the locator for Login Screen Textview.

 Figure-20: UiAutomatorViewer for Android Application.